Table of Contents

 Goose and duck oil V – they have almost no neu5gc and are therefore safe.

-VX cow fat – possibly problematic because of neu5gc.
+VX cow fat – may be problematic because of neu5gc.

 Oil and vegetable fat – no